VBCompetitions/schema/README.md

 A team reference is defined as follows:

 ```
-{STAGE-ID:GROUP-ID:TYPE-INDICATOR:ENTITY-INDICATOR}
+team reference = {STAGE-ID:GROUP-ID:TYPE-INDICATOR:ENTITY-INDICATOR}

 STAGE-ID - the ID for a stage

 GROUP-ID - the ID for a group

-TYPE-INDICATOR - an indicator of what to look up in the group.
-One of
+TYPE-INDICATOR - an indicator of what to look up in the group
+               - one of:
-  MATCH-ID - to look  up a match result
+                 - MATCH-ID - to look  up a match result
-  "league" - to look up a league position
+                 - "league" - to look up a league position

 ENTITY-INDICATOR - an indicator of what to look up within the type
-  For MATCH-ID
+                 - For TYPE-INDICATOR = MATCH-ID, one of:
-    "winner" - the match winner
+                   - "winner" - the match winner
-    "loser" - the match loser
+                   - "loser" - the match loser
-  For "league"
+                 - For TYPE-INDICATOR = "league", this is the league
-    position (int) - the team in the given league position, e.g. "1" will return the league winner
+                  position as an integer, e.g. "1" will return the
+                  league winner
 ```

 For example: